oscos/launch_school/rb100/ruby_basics/exercises/exercise_05.md

-In addition to the underscore there is additonal syntax within the [Numbers](https://ruby-doc.org/core-2.5.1/doc/syntax/literals_rdoc.html#label-Numbers) which you can use for better number readability.
+In addition to the underscore there is additonal syntax within the [Numbers](https://ruby-doc.org/core-2.5.1/doc/syntax/literals_rdoc.html#label-Numbers) section which you can use for better number readability.